JoeMrCoffee/MongoLAMP/README.md

 NOTE: If the default login was changed, the php files (i.e. insertnames.php in this example) will also need to adjust the access rights on MongoDB\Client("mongodb://'MongoDB user':'MongoDB pasword'@mongo:27017");

+## On start

+Once the containers are running, open a browser and just go to the localhost.
+The simple test page (index.html) should show.
+Entering a name and age and submit will create a MongoDB database called gettingstarted and insert the user information that was entered.

+To use Mongo-Express it is set to port 8081 by default.
+From the browser navigate to localhost:8081 and it should come up.

 ## Tips and troubleshooting

 Composer:<br>